Amadimk/PICO2019-CTF/README.md

 ------

 ### Description

+This program executes any shellcode that you give it.
+Can you spawn a shell and use that to read the flag.txt?
+You can find the program in /problems/handy-shellcode_6_f0b84e12a8162d64291fd16755d233eb on the shell server.

 Ce programme exécute n'importe quel shellcode que vous lui donnez.
 Pouvez-vous générer un shell et l'utiliser pour lire le fichier flag.txt?
-Vous pouvez trouver le programme dans / problem / handy-shellcode_4_037bd47611d842b565cfa1f378bfd8d9 sur le serveur shell.
-La source
+Vous pouvez trouver le programme dans /problems/handy-shellcode_4_037bd47611d842b565cfa1f378bfd8d9 sur le serveur shell.
+(Merci à google translate :))

 ------

 Connectez-vous sur  `nc xxx.xxxxxxxxxx.fr 50004`,...

 #### Hints

-* hint 1
-* hint 2
-* hint 3
+* You might be able to find some good shellcode online.
+(Vous pourrez peut-être trouver un bon shellcode en ligne ) Merci encore google.

 ------